 Greg received his B.S. in Business Administration from Marquette University.

 Frank Maguire has more than 30 years of experience in heart valves, other cardiac surgery products and medical grade polymers.
 Previously he was CEO of Aortech, a publicly traded UK med tech company with facilities in Australia and the US.
 Frank was Vice President/General Manager for Edwards Lifesciences Research Medical Division in SLC, UT.
 Frank came to Utah as an engineer for Symbion, Inc., the developer of the Jarvik Artificial Heart.
 While working for Symbion he was appointed Vice President/General Manager for its Mitral Medical Division developing and manufacturing the Mitroflow bovine pericardial heart valve in Richmond, BC.

 Frank earned his B.S. in Economics from SUNY Oneonta and his M.B.A. from Golden Gate University.

 Jason Beith, Vice President, R&D

-Jason earned his B.Eng and Ph.D from the University of Glasgow and his M.Sc & DIC from the Imperial College, University of London.
-He is a Chartered Physicist, member of the Institute of Physics, and a past member of the Institution of Structural Engineering and Earthquake Engineering Field Investigation Team (EEFIT).
+Jason earned his B.Eng. and Ph.D. from the University of Glasgow and his M.Sc. & DIC from the Imperial College, University of London.
+He is a Chartered Physicist and Member of the Institute of Physics.
+And a past Member of the Institution of Structural Engineering & EEFIT (Earthquake Engineering Field Investigation Team)

 Michael Numamoto, Vice President, Marketing